 Login to JUMP

-, click on the "research" tab, and click on "My Research Tools".
+, click on the "Faculty” tab, scroll down to the "My Research Tools" box and click on the "My Research Tools" link.

-To get a JUMP account, go to ClaimID
+To get a JUMP account, go to Iridium

 Access to the appropriate functionality and data is role based and individualized.
 Everyone who has an academic rank automatically has access to My Research Tools.

 In My Research Tools, go to Profile, Keywords, Collaboration & Funding Opportunities.
 All information entered here and marked as accessible to the public will appear on the Research Experts Search.
 The exception is Postings, which are only available to other UM faculty through My Research Tools.

 There are several types of information that may be entered.